Glossary Of Terms And Services

 Readmission (From Academic Disqualification) - A petition for a student’s readmission to the university after academic disqualification.
 The student must initiate the petition through the Academic Review and Retention Office.
 All grade issues (IN, MG, etc.) must be resolved prior to submission of a readmission petition.
 Students must have completed a minimum of 12 approved units with a 3.0 GPA or higher before applying for readmission.
 Additional requirements and conditions for readmission can be found in the "Academic Policies" [Academic Standards] of the USC Catalogue.
 See Academic Review.

 Refund of Tuition - Tuition and fees are refundable only if courses are officially dropped before the refund deadline.
-Students may drop courses through Web Registration or through the Registrar One-Stop Center (Trojan Hall 101).
+Students may drop courses through Web Registration or through the Registrar One-Stop Center located in the JHH lobby.
 It is a student's responsibility to officially withdraw from any class he or she is not attending, including but not limited to: (a) classes that have been discontinued at the university’s option; (b) situations in which a student never attended even the first class meeting.

 To find the refund deadlines for any course, please visit the Schedule of Classes, and click on the Calendar icon next to the course in question.